Climbing (Challenge Courses/Towers - High Elements)

 Supervision

-- On-Site Supervision is required by the Teacher when a Qualified Instructor(s) is providing safety and initial skill instruction, and monitoring.
+On-Site Supervision is required by the Teacher when students are being monitored by a Qualified Instructor(s).

 - In-the-Area Supervision is required when the activities are situated at a combination of locations.